 Gettysburg is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,468 people and seven associated neighborhoods, Gettysburg is the 184th largest community in Pennsylvania.
-Gettysburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Gettysburg was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Telecommuters are a relatively large percentage of the workforce: 9.49% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.